 - Current paid employees of contractors serving the United States government

-- Active duty or Reserve Component members of the Armed Forces
+- Current Active duty or Reserve Component members of the Armed Forces

 - Holders of active securities licenses

-- Those already enrolled in an AFCPE® Certification program
+- Those already enrolled in the AFC® certification program

 - Those who previously accepted the fellowship, but did not complete the program